garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Stochastic Gradient Descent (SGD).md

+updates values after looking at each item in the training set to make steps right away
 ## Definition
 Optimisation of the [[parameters]] (weights $w$ and biases $b$) to minimise a cost/[[Loss Function]]/error function
 - #compsci361example the difference between actual value and predicted value